 Exam Time and Location: Exams are to be taken on the University of Toledo main campus in University Hall, room 5000.
 This room is a Department of Psychology computer lab and graduate students will be available on set times on exam days to proctor exams.
 All students are expected to take the exams on the main campus unless you live far from Toledo or have highly extenuating circumstances.
-If this is the case, you need to contact me ASAP about the testtaking.
-The testing room (University Hall room 5000) room will be open on Mondays from 9AM to 6PM, Tuesdays from 9AM to 5PM, Weds from 8AM to 5PM, and Thursdays from 10AM to 4:30PM (the lab is closed on Fridays).
+If this is the case, you need to contact me ASAP about the test-taking.
+The testing room (University Hall room 5000) room will be open on Mondays from 8:30AM to 5PM, Tuesdays from 8AM to 4PM, and Weds from 1PM to 6PM.
 You do not need to reserve a time to take the exam, rather, you can simply arrive to the exam room during the exam time window on the exam days to take the exam.
 You will not be allowed to use notes, book, or electronic devices etc during the exam so you will need to prepare as you would for any other in-class exam.
-You will have 70 minutes to complete each exam.
+You will have 75 minutes to complete each exam.
 This gives you over 1 minute per question.
 In past semesters, students have not needed all of this time.
 Once you begin an exam, you need to complete it in one sitting (not multiple tries).
-As you will see on the course schedule below, you will be given 4 days to come to the computer lab to take each exam (see the course calendar for specific exam dates).
-Having four days to take the exam should be helpful.
-For example, if you have an unexpected emergency on the first twos day you will still have two additional days to take the exam.
-I STRONGLY advice you to plan on taking the exam on the first or second day and to keep the 4th day solely as a back-up.
-I especially urge you to not wait until the last minute on the 4th day to take the exam as this leave you no time to deal with problems that may arise.
+As you will see on the course schedule below, you will be given 3 days to come to the computer lab to take each exam (see the course calendar for specific exam dates).
+Having three days to take the exam should be helpful.
+For example, if you have an unexpected emergency on the first twos day you will still have an additional day to take the exam.
+I STRONGLY advice you to plan on taking the exam on the first or second day and to keep the 3rd day solely as a back-up.
+I especially urge you to not wait until the last minute on the 3rd day to take the exam as this leave you no time to deal with problems that may arise.
+If you are unable to make the open hours in the testing room, please alert Dr. Geers during the first two weeks of the semester so that we can work together on a different testing location.

-Respondus Lock Down Browser: FYI, exams in this course are taken through a program called "Respondus Lock Down Browser".
+Respondus Lock Down Browser: Exams in this course are taken through a program called "Respondus Lock Down Browser".
 The program inhibits the usage of other programs during the examination.
 You should not need to do anything additional to use this program, it will already be on the computers in the testing room.